Dlhá Ves

 Dlhá Ves (Gömörhosszúszó) is a village and municipality in the Rožňava District in the Košice Region of eastern Slovakia.

 History

 In historical records the village was first mentioned in 1332.
+Before the establishment of independent Czechoslovakia in 1918, Dlhá Ves was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1938 to 1944, it was again part of Hungary as a result of the First Vienna Award.

 Geography

-The village lies at an altitude of 330 metres and covers an area of 10.760 km².
+The village lies at an altitude of 330 metres and covers an area of 10.760 km2.

 It has a population of about 600 people.